Control booth

-The control booth, control room, lighting box, technical booth, tech booth, or just booth used by television, film or theatrical technicians is the area designated for the operation of technical equipment (lighting and sound), lighting controls and sound board.
+The control booth, control room, lighting box, technical booth, tech booth, or just booth used by television, film or theatrical technicians is the area designated for the operation of technical equipment (lighting and sound), lighting controls and sound board, while the control booth in industrial operations is used to house employees and sensitive equipment in all types of locations such as process control pulpits, loading racks, dredge cabs, loading docks and more.
 Often one or two followspots may be located in the booth as well.
 In a theater, it is generally an enclosed space with a large sliding window with a good view of the stage centered in the back of the house.
 It may be on the ground floor or at the balcony level.
 In a film or television production, it might be in a trailer or other space near the studio.

 It is designed to allow lighting and sound operators to be able to see the performance, without being in the auditorium itself.
 This means that they are free to talk to their colleagues in the booth, and also the stage management team and other crew members via the communications headset.
 A booth that is sealed to the auditorium also allows for noisier equipment to be used, in particular computers and computer-based lighting desks, which require built-in fans in order to work properly.
 The downside to having a sealed booth is that it can be difficult for the sound engineer to mix without being able to hear what is happening on stage.
 In this situation a separate table may be set up in the house for the sound engineer.